-We now briefly describe the protocols used to manage groups: consider peer p joining the hierarchical DHT.
+Consider peer p joining the hierarchical DHT.
 We assume that p is able to get the id g of the group it belongs to (e.g., g may correspond to the name of p's ISP or university campus).
-First, p contacts and asks another peer p' already part of the P2P network to look up key g.
-Following the first step of the hierarchical lookup, p' locates and returns the IP address of the superpeer(s) of the responsible group.
-If the group id of the returned superpeer(s) is precisely g, then p joins the group using the regular join mechanisms of the underlying intra-group DHT; additionally, p notifies the superpeer(s) of its CPU and bandwidth resources.
+First, p contacts and asks another peer p' already part of the P2P network to look up p's group using key g.
+Following the first step of the hierarchical lookup, p' locates and returns the IP address of the superpeer(s) of the group responsible for key g.
+If the group id of the returned superpeer(s) is precisely g, then p joins the group using the regular join mechanisms of the underlying intra-group lookup service; additionally, p notifies the superpeer(s) of its CPU and bandwidth resources.
 If the group id is not g, then a new group is created with id g and p as only (super)peer.

 In a network with m superpeers per group, the first m peers to join a group g become the superpeers of that group.
-Because superpeers are expected to be the most stable nodes, we let superpeers monitor the peers that join a group and present "good" characteristics.
+However, as previously mentioned, superpeers are expected to be the most stable and powerful group nodes.
+Therefore, we let superpeers monitor the peers that join a group and present "good" characteristics.
 Superpeers keep an ordered list of the superpeer candidates: the longer a peer remains connected and the higher its resources, the better a superpeer candidate it becomes.
 This list is sent periodically to the regular peers of the group.
 When a superpeer fails or disconnects, the first regular peer in the list becomes superpeer and joins the top-level overlay.
-It informs all peers in its group, as well as the superpeers of the neighboring groups.
+It informs all peers in its group of its arrival, as well as the superpeers of the neighboring groups.

-We are thus able to provide stability to the top-level overlay using multiple superpeers, promoting the most stable peers as superpeers, and rapidly repairing the infrequent failures or departures of superpeers.
+We are thus able to provide stability to the top-level overlay using multiple superpeers, promote the most stable peers as superpeers, and rapidly repair the infrequent failures or departures of superpeers.